wombleton/gitlaw-nz/acts/H/Health Act 1956.md

     Section 69ZZT: inserted, on 1 July 2008, by [section 7][475] of the Health (Drinking Water) Amendment Act 2007 (2007 No 92).

+    Section 69ZZT(1)(d)(ii): amended, on 5 December 2013, by [section 15][512] of the Health Amendment Act 2013 (2013 No 119).

     Section 69ZZT(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 69ZZU Time for filing charging document

-*   Despite anything to the contrary in [section 25][501] of the Criminal Procedure Act 2011, the limitation period in respect of an offence under this Part ends on the date that is 3 years after the date on which the offence was committed.
+*   Despite anything to the contrary in [section 25][513] of the Criminal Procedure Act 2011, the limitation period in respect of an offence under this Part ends on the date that is 3 years after the date on which the offence was committed.

     Section 69ZZU: replaced, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).